zstumgoren/data-driven-news/_includes/bna/2019/assignments/js-ramp-up.md

 * Creating and using functions
 * Looping and conditional statements

-The above represent a solid core that should help you begin reading and writing Javascript.
+The above represents a solid subset of language features and skills that should help you begin reading and writing Javascript.

+#### Other resources

-> If you prefer a more human-friendly (though verbose) introduction, you might also want to check out [Learn Enough Javascript to Be Dangerous][].
+If you prefer a more human-friendly (though verbose) introduction, you might also want to check out [Learn Enough Javascript to Be Dangerous][].
 To get started, just work through `Section 5.4 - Iteration for each`, focusing exclusively on the use of JS examples in a browser.

+Lastly, this [JS cheatsheet][] is also quite handy.

 [W3C Javascript tutorial]: https://www.w3schools.com/js/default.asp
 [JS HOME]: https://www.w3schools.com/js/default.asp